 If vegetable-based, Israeli/Mediterranean food sounds familiar, it’s because every new restaurant in LA is cooking it.
 The difference is Mh Zh is Mediterranean food that’s not meant for people on diets.
 Can it be healthy?
 Absolutely.
 It just doesn’t taste like it.
 The lamb ragoooo arrives almost as a tahini stew and is the kind of rich, soul-curing dish our broken selves could use weekly.
 There’s a plate of peas on a giant bed of thick stracciatella cheese, grilled beets covered in roasted hazelnuts, and an entire head of roasted cauliflower drizzled in some sort of magic sauce (olive oil?) that will shake you to your core.
 Order whatever sounds good, because everything is - there’s simply no wrong way to approach this menu.
 Portions are big, prices are reasonable, and the flavors are punching you in your face from start to finish.

 The space, which is almost entirely outside, is another reason you’ll want to be here regularly.
 There’s a tiny interior with a counter next to the open kitchen, but for all intents and purposes, Mh Zh is a sidewalk cafe.
-A sidewalk cafe you can take your friends, your bosses, your parents, your dates, or even a complete godd*mn stranger to, open a bottle of wine (it’s BYOB), and have a truly fantastic evening.
-Nothing’s been over-analyzed here, it’s simply a restaurant run by a group of people who understand their neighborhood, how people want to eat, and executed it perfectly.
+A sidewalk cafe you can take your friends, your bosses, your parents, your dates, or even a complete goddamn stranger to and have a truly fantastic evening.
+Nothing’s been over-analyzed here, it’s simply a restaurant run by a group of people who understand their neighborhood and how people want to eat, and have executed it perfectly.
 Now go run and tell your Instagrenemies that.

 There’s nothing insanely different going on here, except that it’s absolutely delicious and happens to arrive looking like a piece of art.
 And a piece of art you will promptly destroy.